Acorn class is for our younger pupils who are developing their early learning skills – ‘Learning to Learn.’

 We will be working across all areas at the levels of Engagers and Discoverers.

-We will be aiming to make expected progress towards the overall outcomes in all areas throughout the school day through interactive music, intensive interaction, Attention Autism and discreet weekly topic sessions.
+We will be aiming to make expected progress towards the overall outcomes in all areas throughout the school day through interactive music, intensive interaction, Attention Autism, Rhyme time and discreet weekly topic sessions.
 Continuous provision will provide opportunities for pupils to generalise their skills and learn new skills through play and exploration.

 We will also be focusing on Relationships and Health which will be embedded in daily activities as well as explicitly taught with relationship building techniques and social interaction games.
 We will also be looking at relationships of family and friends, respectful relationships in class, across the school and beginning to incorporate the ‘Zones of Regulation’ in our daily routines.